dbus-cxx/dbus-cxx/doc/90-xml2cpp.md

 ==

 ## Summary
-dbus-cxx-xml2cpp generates proxy and adapter interfaces from modified DBus XML introspection documents.
+dbus-cxx-xml2cpp generates proxy and adapter interfaces from modified %DBus XML introspection documents.
 By default, will print out a single(header-only) class to `stdout`.
 When sending to a file with `-f`, will create a .cpp and .h file.